 8. Your dog tilts his head

-If there is any canine expression that comes close to the effectiveness of puppy dog eyes, it is the equally adorable canine head tilt.
+If any canine expression comes close to the effectiveness of puppy dog eyes, it is the equally adorable canine head tilt.

 Why do dogs tilt their heads?
 Your dog is trying to show you he’s curious or perhaps excited and eager.